martmallol/nm-digit-recognition/README.md

 In `docs/` the different metrics on our disposal can be found.
 Moreover, the project's tasks and presentation reside in this directory.

-Finally, `tp2` is the directory where we created the virtual environment.
+`tp2` is the directory where we created the virtual environment.
 It can be accessed by running the following code:
 ```
 source tp2/bin/activate
 ```

+Finally, in Informe.pdf there's the final essay.

 ### Users should be able to
 - Compile and run the C++ code.